jonatas/timescaledb/examples/ranking/README.md

 end
 ```

-You can play with multiple games and milions of play records to make it an impressive playground if you want :wink:
+You can play with multiple games and millions of play records to make it an impressive playground if you want :wink:

 Then you can experiment with the [time_bucket][time_bucket] funciton.